 Opportunities, Recognition, Interaction and Models (2011–2012)

-The project began in May 2011 with a national conference at the University of Sheffield.
+The project began in May 2011 with a national conference on Early Literacy Work with Families at the University of Sheffield.
 Following this, a group of twenty early years practitioners were identified, from a range of local authorities and types of setting and background experience.
-The practitioners attended three 24-hour residential workshops where they discussed the ORIM framework and its application to current practice, shared ideas and developed new materials which portrayed their own use of the ORIM framework with families.
-These materials are available here.
-The project culminated in a second conference Early Literacy Work with Families conference 2 (15 March 2012)] in March 2012 at which practitioners shared their experience of working with the ORIM framework, including new developments.
+The practitioners attended three 24-hour residential workshops where they discussed the ORIM Framework and its application to current practice, shared ideas and developed new materials which portrayed their own use of the ORIM Framework with families.
+Their stories and resources are available here.
+The project culminated in a second conference in March 2012 at which the project practitioners shared their experience of working with the ORIM Framework, including new developments.

 By the end of the project, the twenty practitioners who took part had shared the ORIM Framework with some 300 other practitioners and 6000 families.
 In May 2013, the project’s director, Professor Cathy Nutbrown, was the winner of an ESRC Celebrating Impact Prize in recognition of the project’s achievements in research with an outstanding impact on society.

 Watch the ESRC video: Outstanding Impact in Society: Professor Cathy Nutbrown

 Since the end of the project, the practitioners have continued to use the ORIM Framework to develop their practice.
 An example of this work is ORIM in WF13: Working with Bilingual Children and Families.